 Time For A Mont-age

-I recently bought the BOLT to replace said trusty 510, which had started to flag (as in it would only turn on if the charging lead was in…).
+I bought the BOLT to replace my trusty 510, which had started to flag (and was no longer so trusty).

-In making my buying decision, I compared the BOLT with its larger (and older) brother, the ELEMNT, and (as has become a bit of a habit) summarised my findings in a post on this blog (this post in fact).
+In making my buying decision, I compared the BOLT with its larger (and slightly older) brother, the ELEMNT, and (as has become a bit of a habit) summarised my findings in a blog post.

 Enuff guff.
 On with the show.
 Er, review.